 Places such as Insite – North America’s first supervised injection site in Vancouver’s Downtown Eastside continues to achieve life-saving results for its patrons.
 In addition to providing detox services, Insite also provides liaison with community supports to housing for those who require it.
 Substance use and addiction is a commonly cited health issue among individuals experiencing homelessness, where some may utilize injection drug use as a coping mechanism in dealing with the stressors of being unhoused.
 When accessing necessary health services, research shows that those experiencing homelessness and addiction often face stigmatization on the part of health professionals.
 Therefore, addiction and health care services that offer judgment-free supports like Insite are crucial in assisting individuals experiencing homelessness and addiction in gaining access to the care they need.

 Employment services also play a crucial role in the lives of individuals at-risk of or experiencing homelessness.
-When a person is homeless and unemployed, getting back into the workforce can be a challenge.
+When a person is unhoused and unemployed, getting back into the workforce can be a challenge.
 Employment services, then, are crucial for individuals experiencing homelessness as they work to increase hire-ability.
 For instance, Youth Employment Services (YES) Street To Jobs initiative works to employ young people who are at-risk of becoming homeless.
 Through the program, youth are provided with individualized supports, skills training, work placements, referrals and more with permanent housing and financial self-sufficiency as the ultimate goal.

 These are just a few examples of the crucial work being done by a wide range of community services around the country.
 However, larger structural issues such as reverting the decline in Canada’s social safety net as well as changes across all sectors such as secure, living-wage employment, access to education and consistently funded community services are all necessary to make meaningful, long-term changes in the lives of those experiencing homelessness with complex needs.
 In addition, community services need to be accessible to all individuals, where stigma is no longer cited as a barrier to accessing help.